 If the "green-box" instructions seem too hard, or you're irreducibly confused by all these instructions, take this option.

 If you're having a hard time coming up with arguments, you can instead write a "thinkathon" paper, in which you write down all the things you think about your chosen topic.
 Again, you don't write the kind of paper you'd write for an English class, so don't fall back on the conventional, boring and wasteful style of paper.
 Instead, do a lot of thinking, write out what you think, and explain as best you can why you think what you think.
+(You are basically just shooting out your knowledge and ideas without any specific thesis.)

 Include the word "thinkathon" in the title of your paper, so I know what you're doing.